openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 And onto the code!

-Add a mesh variable to your header file (.h):
+Add a mesh variable to your header file (.h, e.g. testApp.h):
 ~~~.h
     ofMesh mesh;
 ~~~